malotte/rfzone/README.md

 </ul>

 To use the tellstick usb pin you need the correct driver installed.
-So far it has been an FTDI driver that can be found [here](http://www.ftdichip.com/), to be sure it might be advisable to check on www.telldus.com.
+So far it has been an FTDI driver that can be found at www.ftdichip.com, to be sure it might be advisable to check on www.telldus.com.

 #### Downloading